jwm212/spirals/README.md

     $\Delta z = 120$ mm $=> n_z = 56$

-6. run `blockMesh` and visualise alongside the model to check domain size is correct.
+6. run `blockMesh` and visualise in Paraview alongside the model to check domain size is correct.

 7. run `snappyHexMesh` and `checkMesh`.
 Check minimum mesh quality parameters.